 The Department of Child and Family Studies is a great program in which to pursue a graduate degree.
-We have both master’s and doctoral degree options.
+We have master’s and doctoral degree options, as well as an accompanying Certificate in International Children, Youth, and Families.
 Our graduate programs are based on the model of the “empirically based professional” or social scientist.
 Graduate students learn to conduct research on child development, family studies, and educational environments in accordance with established standards of scientific inquiry and evaluation.
 CFS graduate programs seek to produce researchers, scholars, and educators who are capable of independent investigation of developmental and early learning processes.

 Graduate work in CFS prepares students for faculty positions in higher education, state and federal research agencies, careers in public education, community outreach, leadership positions in child care, as well as service providers in human service agencies.